shawnthroop/stadn/README.md

 ## Initialize

-Create a new config file following the example in `example-config.js` and enter you `client_id`, `client_secret` and `app_token`.
-Then when creating a client specify the path of the config file.
-Keep in mind the `app_token` is generated from your app's developer page and is not a user token.
+Create a new configuration file following the example in `example-config.js` and enter you `client_id`, `client_secret` and `app_token`.
+Then when creating a client, specify the path of the config file.
+Keep in mind the `app_token` you provide must be generated from your app's developer page.
+It cannot be a user token.

 ``` javascript
 var PADN = require('./PADN');